 Prerequisites: Phys 112 or 133 or 152

 A study of the methods used for making astronomical observations and analyzing the data these observations produce.
 The course examines what can be learned about stars, planets, galaxies, and the universe through these observations.
 Topics include radio, infrared, optical, ultraviolet, X-ray, and gamma-ray astronomy, and observations of neutrinos, cosmic rays, and gravitational waves.
 Students complete an independent observation or data analysis project.
 The course parallels Physics 104 but focuses on observing methods.
-Taught in the fall semester of odd years.

 Prerequisites: Phys 130, 215

 An introduction to the acoustics of musical instruments for students with some background in physics.
 Spectral analysis and synthesis; waves on strings, membranes, and bars; waves in fluid media; acoustical coupling; sound radiation; and acoustics of instrumental families are studied.
 The course parallels Phys 106 but is more technical in scope and may be counted toward the B.S.
 Physics degree requirements.
-Taught in the spring semester in odd years, concurrent with Phys 106.

 Prerequisites: Phys 218

 An introduction to astronomy and astrophysics for students with some background in physics.
 Studies are: stellar structure and evolution; galactic structure and evolution; physical processes in the early universe; and radioastronomy.
 The course parallels Phys 108 but is more technical in scope and may be counted toward the B.S.
 Physics degree requirements.
-Taught in the spring semester of even years, concurrent with Phys 108.

 Prerequisites: Phys 130, 215